mysuf/videojs-vast-vpaid/README.md

 ## Migration from videojs-vast-vpaid 0.1 to 1.0

 if you will still use videojs version 4 you need to
-* download the new bin folder
+* download the new dist folder
 * replace, in your pages,  ```videojs-vast-vpaid.css``` with  ```videojs.vast.vpaid.css```
  *( or ```videojs-vast-vpaid.min.css``` with ```videojs.vast.vpaid.min.css```  if you were using the minified version)*